prometheusresearch/htsql/doc/overview.rst

    .. sourcecode:: sql

       SELECT "school"."name", COALESCE("program"."count", 0), COALESCE("department"."count", 0)
-      FROM "ad"."school" AS "school"
+      FROM "ad"."school"
-      LEFT OUTER JOIN (SELECT COUNT(TRUE) AS "count", "program"."school_code" FROM "ad"."program" AS "program" GROUP BY 2) AS "program" ON ("school"."code" = "program"."school_code")
+      LEFT OUTER JOIN (SELECT COUNT(TRUE) AS "count", "program"."school_code" FROM "ad"."program" GROUP BY 2) AS "program" ON ("school"."code" = "program"."school_code")
-      LEFT OUTER JOIN (SELECT COUNT(TRUE) AS "count", "department"."school_code" FROM "ad"."department" AS "department" GROUP BY 2) AS "department" ON ("school"."code" = "department"."school_code")
+      LEFT OUTER JOIN (SELECT COUNT(TRUE) AS "count", "department"."school_code" FROM "ad"."department" GROUP BY 2) AS "department" ON ("school"."code" = "department"."school_code")
       ORDER BY "school"."code" ASC

 *On the left is an HTSQL query, on the right is SQL it is translated to.*